Islam in Sweden: Swedish attitudes towards Islam

 As religion a few decades earlier was viewed as receding phenomenon, during the decade leading up to 2016 religion was again in the mainstream discourse due to international conflicts being interpreted in religious terms.
 In the last SOM survey in 2016 by Gothenburg University, the perception of Islam among the public had become more negative.

 In 2006, a survey by the SOM Institute showed that half the Swedish population was negative towards Islam, where 7% expressed a positive attitude, 40% were undecided and 53% were negative.
 The poll showed that 48% were positive towards Christianity, the most positively rated religion.

 In 2007, a study by the Integrationsverket government agency showed that 55% of respondents among the population of Sweden expressed reservations about moving to districts where many Muslims live.
 This was the same as for 2005.

-In 2014, a poll by Gävle University College found that when asked about their attitudes towards veils, in the case of the niqab and the burqa, 84% responded that the niqab was unacceptable and 81% saw the burqa in the same light, a compact resistance to these.
+In 2014, a poll by Gävle University College found that when asked about their attitudes towards veils, in the case of the niqab and the burqa, 84% responded that the niqab was unacceptable and 81% saw the burqa in the same light, indicating a near-universal opposition to these external coverings.
 The chador was deemed unacceptable by 37% and a "clear majority" found the hijab and the shayla acceptable, 65.0 and 65.2 percent respectively.
 The report stated that "The question seems to arouse strong feelings against oppression versus the right to wear the clothes you want."
 The poll showed a slight increase in acceptance for the public wearing of veils.
 It also stated that "a clear majority (64.4%) of the Swedish population consider Muslim women to be more oppressed than other women in Sweden.".
 Of the respondents, 26% expressed resistance to all kinds of Islamic veils.

 In 2017, the Swedish National Board of Student Aid (CSN) eased its longtime grants and loans to students going to Islamic University of Madinah in Saudi Arabia, a religious school for missionaries proselytising the wahhabist variant of Islam.
 An investigation by Dagens Nyheter found that 71 students had travelled from Sweden with CSN funding since year 2000.
 The ban of grants was due to that neither women nor non-Muslims in general are allowed to study at Madinah and the ban encompassed all studies at all institutions being hostile to democracy.

 According to a 2018 poll by Sifo, 60% of the 1000 participants wanted to ban the Islamic call to prayer using loudspeakers, while 21% responded they should be allowed and 19% were undecided.